Kundan-Pratap/IPL-Season-2008-2017---Exploratory-Data-Analysis/README.md

-# IPL Data Analysis Project
+# IPL Season(2008-2017)- Exploratory Data Analysis

 This project explores IPL (Indian Premier League) match and delivery data to gain insights into the tournament's history and identify key trends.